Check out our new lower rates.

 Refinancing

-You may be able to refinance your loan to a lower rate if you’ve improved your credit or if interest rates go down.
+You may be able to refinance your loan to a lower rate if you’ve built your credit or if interest rates go down.
 Refinancing may shorten your loan repayment schedule or lower your monthly payments.

 There are typically fees associated with refinancing a loan, which is another thing to consider when thinking about this option.